 Vasculitis UK aims to spend at least 50% of annual income on supporting research.
 As a small charity depending entirely on donations, we are able to support 3 projects of up to £50,000 each year as part of our annual grant call.
 Applications must address the priorities set out in our research strategy.

-The call launches on 15th September with a deadline for applications of 15th October 2023.
-Decisions will be announced in early 2024.
+The call launches on 16th September with a deadline for applications of 4th November 2024.
+Decisions will be announced in spring 2025.

 Research links on the right provide more information on current and past research projects which Vasculitis UK have supported financially.